shikhashikz/shikhashikz.github.io/_posts/2023-10-17-AMA-Session-with-Yarnit.md

 > Simplified and Streamlined: Marketing Streamlined AMA Series

 Welcome to the AMA (Ask Me Anything) series where we delve into the critical role of content in C-Suite decision-making with [Jyotirmoy Dutta, Co-Founder, Yarnit](https://www.linkedin.com/in/jyotirmoy-dutta-57b8b715/).
 On 22nd Nov, at 6.00pm IST, Jyotirmoy will answer all the questions covering the topic which is close to the hearts of content marketers: engaging the C-Suite.
-He'll uncover the common challenges faced by content marketing teams when targeting these top-level executives and provide you with valuable tips on how to overcome them.
+Be ready with your questions on the common challenges faced by content marketing teams when targeting these top-level executives and our guest will provide you with valuable tips on how to overcome them.

 ## [Block your calendar for 22nd Nov, 6.00pm IST for 40 minutes!](https://topmate.io/shikha_pakhide/607984) ##

-## Challenges: ##
+## What challenges do content marketers encounter? ##

 **1. Communicating Value Concisely:**

 *Challenge:* C-suite professionals are swamped with information.
 Your content must cut through the noise and communicate value quickly.

 *Tip:* Develop executive summaries, infographics, or concise video content that distills complex information into easily digestible formats.

 **2. Aligning with Business Goals:**

 *Challenge:* Ensuring your content aligns with the company's strategic objectives is often tricky.

 *Tip:* Collaborate closely with C-suite executives to understand their vision and priorities, and create content that directly supports these objectives.

 **3. Demonstrating ROI:**